-- The commitment and maturity score of the companies in the portfolio.
-This commitment and climate maturity score (/100) is a proprietary evaluation tool developed by Amiral Gestion.
-It enables an assessment of a company's maturity in terms of climate risk and opportunities management from the point of view of governance (20% of the weight of the rating), the transparency and consistency of the commitments made (40% of the weight of the rating) and the associated stock plans including the contribution of products and services (40% of the weight of the rating).
-The score makes it possible to identify the points of vigilance as well as the axes of climate improvement that could be the subject of engagement actions with companies. - The exclusion rate resulting from the climate materiality filter - The exclusion rate resulting from the ESG and extra financial filters (ESG ratings, G ratings, sector exclusions, regulatory exclusions and controversies) - Compliance with the normative policy (i.e. UN Global Compact and OECD Guidelines for Multinationals), relying on Sustainalytics for the application of the normative exclusion policy applied to the Sub Fund. - Compliance with the sub fund's controversy exclusion policy : Controversy monitoring is based on information provided by Sustainalytics, which lists and classifies controversies according to severity level on a scale from 1 (lowest level) to 5 (highest level). - Sector Policy Compliance : screens are applied to identify companies exposed to sectors of business that are prohibited by the Sub Fund's investment policy. - The Portfolio's Average ESG Performance Note , relative to its Climate ESG reference universe This proprietary ESG assessment is based on Amiral Gestion's proprietary ESG fundamental analysis grid aimed at targeting key ESG issues for each sector through a new methodology developed through a dual materiality lens2.
+• The commitment and maturity score of the companies in the

+- The exclusion rate resulting from the climate materiality filter \ \ \ - The exclusion rate resulting from the ESG and extra financial filters (ESG ratings, G ratings, sector exclusions, regulatory exclusions and controversies) - Compliance with the normative policy \ \ \ (i.e. UN Global Compact and OECD Guidelines for Multinationals), relying on Sustainalytics for the application of the normative exclusion policy applied to the Sub Fund. - Compliance with the sub fund's controversy exclusion policy \ \ \: Controversy monitoring is based on information provided by Sustainalytics, which lists and classifies controversies according to severity level on a scale from 1 (lowest level) to 5 (highest level). - Sector Policy Compliance \ \ \ \: screens are applied to identify companies exposed to sectors of business that are prohibited by the Sub Fund's investment policy. - The Portfolio's Average ESG Performance Note \ \ \ \, relative to its Climate ESG reference universe \ • This proprietary ESG assessment is based on Amiral Gestion's proprietary ESG fundamental analysis grid aimed at targeting key ESG issues for each sector through a new methodology developed through a dual materiality lens.
 This rating is based on a collection of information carried out by the ESG and data teams (via external data providers) taken into consideration as part of the fundamental qualitative ESG analysis carried out by the analyst managers.
 The latter can thus be based on the qualitative scores and elements provided by the non financial partner agencies (EthiFinance, MSCI ESG Research, Sustainalytics, S & P Trucost, etc.), the monitoring of performance on the PAI but also on all public information and meetings with companies.
 The analysis aims to select 2 to 5 of the most material environmental (E) and social (S) issues for a given company from several reference data sources on the identification of these issues such as the 14 issues identified by the EFRAG framework.
 These issues are qualitatively assessed by analyst managers to score between 1 and 10.
 To assign this rating, the managers analyze the selected issue according to 3 levels: (1) the transparency of the company (2) its associated good practices, its monitoring indicators and its objectives (3) governance related to the issue.
-The weightings of the E and S pillars in the ESG Performance Note range from 20% to 40%, from 30-40% for pillar G - The internal global quality rating drawn up by the investment team in the context of a fundamental analysis, composed of financial and non financial criteria that guide the selection of stocks. - Monitoring additional climate metrics in line with TCFD requirements can be followed in addition.
-For illustrative purposes: - I) Carbon intensity per million euros of income generated, on scope 1, scope 2 and scope 3 upstream. - II) Brown share, reflecting portfolio exposure to fossil fuels (%) - III) Transition risks exposure by 2030, to measure the risks associated with the rising price of one tonne of carbon emissions.
-This metric is expressed as a% of EBITDA representing the incremental costs associated with these risks. - (VI) Exposure to physical risks associated with climate change (water stress, fires, floods, heat waves, cold waves, hurricanes, coastal floods), synthesised in a score of 100.
+The weightings of the E and S pillars in the ESG Performance Note range from 20% to 40%, from 30-40% for pillar G - The internal global quality rating drawn up by the investment team in the context of a fundamental analysis, composed of financial and non financial criteria that guide the selection of stocks. - Monitoring additional climate metrics \ \ \ \ in line with TCFD requirements can be followed in addition.
+For illustrative purposes:

+I) Carbon intensity per million euros of income generated, on scope 1, scope 2 and scope 3 upstream.II) Brown share, reflecting portfolio exposure to fossil fuels (%)

+III) Transition risks exposure by 2030, to measure the risks associated with the rising price of one tonne of carbon emissions.
+This metric is expressed as a% of EBITDA representing the incremental costs associated with these risks.

+(VI) Exposure to physical risks associated with climate change (water stress, fires, floods, heat waves, cold waves, hurricanes, coastal floods), synthesised in a score of 100.

-2 The European Financial Reporting Advisory Group defines dual materiality as a combination of 'financial materiality' and 'materiality of impact.'
+$^2$ The European Financial Reporting Advisory Group defines dual materiality as a combination of 'financial materiality' and 'materiality of impact.'
 The analysis of double materiality therefore consists in 'identifying the most significant sustainable development issues in terms of the impacts of the activities of the reporting entity and its value chain.'
 This involves analysing both the impact of ESG risks on the company and the impact of the company on the company in general.